The ‘Einot Amitai Archaeological Project

 In ancient times, most tableware, cooking pots and storage jars were made of pottery.
 In the first century of the Common Era, however, Jews throughout Judea and Galilee used tableware and storage vessels made of soft, local chalkstone.
 The reason for this curious choice of material seems to have been religious; according to ancient halakhah (Jewish ritual law), vessels made of stone can never become ritually impure, and as a result ancient Jews began to produce their everyday tableware from stone.

 Excavations at ‘Einot Amitai are directed by Dr. Yonatan Adler on behalf of The Institute of Archaeology at Ariel University and are funded by generous grants from the Israel Science Foundation, Biblical Archaeology Society and Ariel University.
-Following a preliminary probe conducted at the site by the late Dr. David Amit in 2001, the first season of full-scale excavations took place in the summer of 2016 with the assistance of Dr. Dennis Mizzi (University of Malta), together with students and faculty members from Ariel University, Stockholm School of Theology (Sweden), University of Helsinki (Finland) and University of Potsdam (Germany).
+Following a preliminary probe conducted at the site by the late Dr. David Amit in 2001, the first three seasons of full-scale excavations took place in 2016–2018 with the assistance of Dr. Dennis Mizzi (University of Malta), together with students and faculty members from Ariel University, Stockholm School of Theology (Sweden), University of Helsinki (Finland), University of Potsdam (Germany), University of Malta, Polytechnic University of Turin (Italy), Jagiellonian University (Poland), University of Lausanne (Switzerland), University of Oxford (U.K.), University of Toronto (Canada), and Concordia Theological Seminary, Fort Wayne (USA).

-The second season of excavations at ‘Einot Amitai will take place between August 20–September 1, 2017.
-For information on volunteering or tax-exempt donations to the project, please contact the project director, Dr. Yonatan Adler: firstname.lastname@example.org
+For further information on volunteering or tax-exempt donations to the project, please contact the project director, Dr. Yonatan Adler: firstname.lastname@example.org